 Overview

-These sessions cover all of the skills & knowledge needed to master IDz, enabling you for high-productivity z/OS COBOL application work with the tools.
+These sessions cover all of the skills and knowledge needed to master IDz, enabling you for high-productivity z/OS COBOL application work with the tools.
 Please note that there is no need to register for any of the classes.
 Simply follow the "Getting Started Notes" instructions below.

 Also note that you may attend any session you'd like - from any iteration at any time.
 However the Entry Level classes are designed as sequenced educational content, with materials that build upon previous topics.
 It is recommended that you proceed through the courses from Module-1 thru Module-9 (see details below on the individual module topics).